Ríu Ríu Chíu: Performances

 Classical and early music performers of the song include the Boston Camerata and the Oxford Camerata.

-In 1967, the Monkees performed the song live on a Christmas episode of their TV series entitled "The Monkees' Christmas Show".
+In 1967, the Monkees performed the song live on "The Monkees' Christmas Show", a Christmas episode of their TV series.
 A studio version was released on subsequent compilation albums (and later on the 2018 album Christmas Party).
 The Monkees' producer, Chip Douglas, had performed it himself with his former band, the Modern Folk Quartet, on their 1964 album Changes.

-The song was performed in Spanish at King's College, Cambridge in a 1992 Christmas Eve broadcast service entitled "Nine Lessons and Carols".
+The song was performed in Spanish at King's College, Cambridge in their 1992 Christmas Eve broadcast service of "Nine Lessons and Carols".

-The song has appeared on the following albums:
+The song has appeared on recordings including: